dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/label.md

 ---
 # Label

-<xref:System.Windows.Controls.Label> controls usually provide information in the [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)].
-Historically, a <xref:System.Windows.Controls.Label> has contained only text, but because the <xref:System.Windows.Controls.Label> that ships with [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] is a <xref:System.Windows.Controls.ContentControl>, it can contain either text or a <xref:System.Windows.UIElement>.
+<xref:System.Windows.Controls.Label> controls usually provide information in the user interface (UI).
+Historically, a <xref:System.Windows.Controls.Label> has contained only text, but because the <xref:System.Windows.Controls.Label> that ships with Windows Presentation Foundation (WPF) is a <xref:System.Windows.Controls.ContentControl>, it can contain either text or a <xref:System.Windows.UIElement>.

  A <xref:System.Windows.Controls.Label> provides both functional and visual support for access keys.
 It is frequently used to enable quick keyboard access to controls such as a <xref:System.Windows.Controls.TextBox>.
 To assign a <xref:System.Windows.Controls.Label> to a <xref:System.Windows.Controls.Control>, set the <xref:System.Windows.Controls.Label.Target%2A?displayProperty=nameWithType> property to the control that should get focus when the user presses the access key.